 Should I See a Doctor for a Knee Sprain?

-If you suspect you have sprained your knee, try and restrict movement and physical activity.
+If you suspect you have sprained your knee, try to restrict movement and physical activity.
 It’s recommended that you ice your knee in 15-20 intervals to combat swelling.
-Within a day or so of your injury, you’ll have a good idea how severe your sprain is based on the pain and discomfort you feel trying to move.
-If the pain is still intense and you’re struggling to move around, you’ll want to see a healthcare provider to determine the severity of the injury, and to make sure you didn’t tear one of your knee ligaments.
-Your healthcare provider can discover the precise nature of your knee injury with an X-ray, CT scan or MRI.
+Within a day or so of your injury, you’ll have a good idea of how severe your sprain is based on the pain and discomfort you feel trying to move.
+If the pain is still intense and you’re struggling to move around, you’ll want to see a healthcare provider to determine the severity of the injury and to make sure you didn’t tear one of your knee ligaments.
+Providers at The Urgency Room can discover the precise nature of your knee injury with an X-ray, or CT scan.

 If the pain is subsiding and you believe the sprain to be mild, here are a few home treatments you can deploy to accelerate your recovery time and manage the pain.